Technica-Corporation/ipls_anomaly_detection/README.md

 ## Initial Setup

-The following setup steps will be completed on all Bootstrapper and Peer Devices.

-On each of the devices, pull down the project:
+On each of the devices, pull down the repository:

 ```bash
 git clone https://github.com/Technica-Corporation/ipls_anomaly_detection.git